ArvinVeiyon/WFB-ng-for-all/WiFi-hardware.md

-The following chipset was tested with wifibroadcast (used by author):
+The following chipsets were tested with wifibroadcast (used by author):
   - Ralink RT3572 (ALFA AWUS051NH v2).
 Use it for TX
   - Ralink RT5572 (CSL 300Mbit Stick, GWF-4M02 OEM modules).
 Use it for RX